 The pupils organise their teams to compete and teamwork, cooperation, enjoyment, loyalty, passion are all evident throughout these competitions.

 The MAD Group is how QVS Interact Club describes themselves because our slogan is ‘Make A Difference’.

 We were founded in 2013 and our first President was Rebecca Johnston.
 We have got off to a flying start, receiving a Presidential Citation from the President of Rotary International and Young Volunteers of the Year by Stirling Council in our first three years.

 We have two ‘branches’ here at QVS – INTERACT for S3-S6 and Rotakids for the Junior Years and we try and work together on joint projects such as Beat Beethoven and the Shoebox Appeal so we can come together as a school.

 We elect a president each year and a supporting Committee to decide what charities we will be working with and to ensure that everyone gets a voice and the group works towards common goals.
-Our President for 2017/2018 is Pabina.
+Our President for 2020/2021 is Eleanor (Ella) Codd.

-We are not all about raising money: we volunteer within the community both within QVS and in Dunblane and also raise awareness about the issues that we feel passionate about- we have carried out assemblies on bullying, mental health, disabilities, random acts of kindness the Nepal earthquake and the migrant crisis.
+We are not all about raising money: we have volunteered within the community both within QVS and in Dunblane and also raise awareness about the issues that we feel passionate about- in the past, we have carried out assemblies on bullying, mental health, disabilities, random acts of kindness, the Nepal earthquake and the migrant crisis.

-We’re proud of all the work we’ve done over the last 4 years, and we look forwards to continuing to put the FUN in to Fundraising for many years to come.
+We’re proud of all the work we’ve done over the last eight years, and we look forward to continuing to put the FUN into Fundraising for many years to come.